 Disallow: The directive that instructs a user-agent (specified above), not to crawl a URL or part of a website.

 The value of disallow can be a specific file, URL, or directory.
 Look at the example below taken from Google support.

-Allow: The directive that tells explicitly which pages or subfolders it can be accessed.
+Allow: The directive that tells explicitly which pages or subfolders can be accessed.
 This is applicable for the Googlebot only.

 You can use the allow to give access to a specific sub-folder on your website, even though the parent directory is disallowed.

 For example, you can disallow access to your Photos directory but allow access to your BMW sub-folder which is located under Photos.

-Crawl-delay: You can specific a crawl-delay value to force search engine crawlers wait for a specific amount of time before crawling the next page from your website.
+Crawl-delay: You can specify a crawl-delay value to force search engine crawlers to wait for a specific amount of time before crawling the next page from your website.
 The value you enter is in milliseconds.

 It should be noted that the crawl-delay is not considered by Googlebot.
 In the majority of cases, you shouldn’t make use of the crawl-delay directive.

 Sitemap: The sitemap directive is supported by the major search engines, including Google, and it is used to specify the location of your XML Sitemap.

 Even if you don’t specify the location of the XML sitemap in the robots, search engines are still able to find it.